- What is the Superintendents’ Early Childhood Plan?

 - What is the budget for the Superintendents’ Early Childhood Plan?
 How is it funded?

-- The budget for the Superintendents’ Early Childhood Plan is $2.5 million per year for three years, for a total of $7.5 million.
+- The Superintendents’ Early Childhood Plan is $2.5 million per year for three years, for a total of $7.5 million.
 This funding comes from levy power granted to the Learning Community by the Nebraska Legislature in 2013.

-- How will the birth through third grade approach be sustained and taken to scale after three years?
+- How will the School as Hub birth through Grade 3 approach be sustained and taken to scale?

-- All implementation activities undertaken through the Superintendents’ Early Childhood Plan will be carefully documented and evaluated.
-This documentation will yield important proof points for clarifying the strategies, policies, and resources that will provide the greatest efficiency and the strongest leverage in taking the birth through third grade approach to scale.
-This information will be shared with the Learning Community, Nebraska Legislature, and the private philanthropic community.
+- All implementation activities undertaken through the Superintendents’ Early Childhood Plan are carefully documented and evaluated.
+This documentation will yield important proof points for clarifying the strategies, policies, and resources that will provide the greatest efficiency and the strongest leverage in taking the School as Hub birth through Grade 3 approach to scale.
+This information is shared with the Learning Community, Nebraska Legislature, and the private philanthropic community.
 We will work with these groups and others to identify sources of continued funding.

-- Will the positive effects for children fade out after third grade?
+- Will the positive effects for children fade out after Grade 3?

 - High‐quality preschool education yields important benefits for children, increasing the cognitive and social skills needed for later achievement.
-Yet, preschool alone does not inoculate at‐risk children against ongoing achievement gaps.
-The evidence tells us that if benefits are to endure into adulthood, early childhood programming should span at‐risk children’s first eight years of life and provide smooth transitions across services from one age to the next.
-The comprehensive approach described in the Superintendents’ Plan applies best evidence practices to create safeguards against fade out of effects after third grade.
+Yet preschool alone does not inoculate at‐risk children against ongoing opportunity and achievement gaps.
+The evidence tells us that if benefits are to endure into adulthood, early childhood programming should span children’s first eight years of life and provide smooth transitions across services from one age to the next.
+The comprehensive approach described in the Superintendents’ Plan applies best evidence practices to create safeguards against fade-out of effects after Grade 3.

-- The plan is built upon research‐based practices that have been shown to be effective with at‐risk children.
+- The plan is built upon research‐based practices that have been shown to be effective with children living in low-income communities.
 The Buffett Institute has consulted with nationally renowned experts in all dimensions of the first eight years of life to construct a high‐quality design and implementation plan.
 The long‐term professional learning support and technical assistance that is planned will ensure the ongoing development of local capacity and leadership.
 All adults in the child’s world—parents, teachers, and caregivers—will work together to support the child.
 We believe this is a recipe for success.